robinst/autolink-java/README.md

 ### URL extraction

-Extracts URLs of the form `scheme://example` with any scheme.
+Extracts URLs of the form `scheme://example` with any potentially valid scheme.
 URIs such as `example:test` are not matched (may be added as an option in the future).
 If only certain schemes should be allowed, the result can be filtered.
+(Note that schemes can contain dots, so `foo.http://example` is recognized as a single link.)

 Includes heuristics for not including trailing delimiters such as punctuation and unbalanced parentheses, see examples below.